stungkit/kiqr/README.md

 ## The account model

 Kiqr will create a default account for each user that signs up within your application.
-An account can have multiple users associated with it and users can have multiple accounts.
+An account can have multiple users associated with it and a user can have multiple accounts.

 #### For the current signed-in account, this helper is available globally:
 ```ruby